School of Law - China Scholarship Council (CSC) Studentships

-Since 2007, Queen Mary, University of London (QMUL) and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
-The School of Law is pleased to announce the offer of three studentships for entry in September 2018.
+Since 2007, Queen Mary University of London and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
+The School of Law is pleased to announce the offer of three studentships for entry in September 2019.

-The breadth, depth and excellence of research activity in the School of Law at Queen Mary earned us a place in the top 10 institutions in the UK for 3* and 4* research, according to the results of the 2014 Research Excellence Framework (REF).
+The breadth, depth and excellence of research activity in the School of Law at QMUL earned us a place in the top 10 institutions in the UK for 3* and 4* research, according to the results of the 2014 Research Excellence Framework (REF).

 The School of Law consists of the Centre for Commercial Law Studies and the Department of Law.

 CCLS is home to researchers in a broad range of commercial law subjects, and the Department of Law can offer supervision in most areas of non-commercial law.

 To see if the area of Law you wish to research is one which we are able to offer doctoral supervision in, please see our staff list to view areas of staff expertise.
 You can then type in the area of law you wish to research as a search term, and this will bring up the staff members we have in this area.
 You can then click on the individual staff pages for more specific information about their research interests and thus what areas they can offer doctoral supervision in.
 Please be aware, only permanent staff members (not visiting scholars) can act as PhD supervisors.

 Read more about the research of both departments on the School of Law research pages.

 - Full tuition fee scholarship (in the form of fee waiver) for up to three years;